alckasoc/GTA1/README.md

 | % within 10% of diagonal            |   44.05  |    40.66    |
 | % within 20% of diagonal            |   55.95  |    62.64    |

 I had a lot of fun learning and training a mini grounding model.
 Though there's no clear conclusion from this, it was interesting to see how the 2 reward functions compared!
+Thanks for viewing! 👋